- Published on

 - After successfully compiling and executing the exploit binary

-exp, tester escalated its privileges to therootuser.
+exp, it escalated my privileges to therootuser.

 admin@2million:/tmp/CVE-2023-0386$ ./exp